Last Updated: May 2026 | Author: Robert

 Phase 2: Who is Eligible?
 (The Federal Qualifications)

-To qualify for the federal device subsidy (and the accompanying internet service discount), you only need to meet ONE of the following two criteria: Program-Based Eligibility OR Income-Based Eligibility.
+To qualify for the federal Lifeline program (which unlocks the hardware subsidies from non-profits), you only need to meet ONE of the following two criteria:

 1. Program-Based Eligibility (The “Automatic” Qualifiers)

-If you or anyone in your household (including a dependent child) currently participates in certain federal assistance programs, your entire household automatically qualifies for the laptop subsidy and internet discount.
+If you or anyone in your household (including a dependent child) currently participates in certain federal assistance programs, your entire household automatically qualifies.

 Are You Receiving SSI or SSDI?